 - To make sure residents can exercise choice in their lives.

-- To encourage and support residents to live as independently as they can.
+- To encourage and support residents to live as independently as they can and partner with them in the provision of care.

-- To ensure all people in the Village community have access to our service based on relative need regardless of race, colour or social status.
+- To ensure all people in the community have access to our services based on relative need regardless of race, colour, sexual orientation or social status.

 - To welcome and embrace diversity.